Grow Your Accounting Business Online With WordPress

 - Video/Audio Terms

 We have written a detailed article on adding legal pages to your website.
-Go here to learn more about this: Why You Need To Add Legal Pages To Your Website
+Go here to learn more: Adding Legal Pages To Your Website

-You will want to provide great content with information and tips that will get your readers to share your web pages online and come back for more.
-Content marketing is the most effective way to educate your visitors and prospective clients about your business.
+By committing to providing great content with advice and tips, you will get your visitors to share your web pages online with others and come back for more.
+Using content is the most effective way to educate site visitors and prospective clients about your business.

-For example, topics for an accounting or financial services business can cover:
+For example, topics for an accounting business can cover the following:

 - Directors’ duties and legal responsibilities

-You can also create a series of informative articles that will help your your prospective clients understand your services, such as forensic accounting, business accounting, tips on using business accounting software, reducing debt, understanding accounting concepts, etc.
+You can also create a series of educational articles that will help your your readers understand your services, such as finance accounting, business accounting, tax planning for small business, reducing debt, understanding accounting conventions, etc.

-Remember to use specific keywords and terms in your content that readers would search for online.
+Remember to use relevant keywords and terms in your content that readers would search for.

 We recommend subscribing to our Content Marketing Email Training Series.
-You will receive a comprehensive series of training emails with easy-to-digest information that will show you how to drive more traffic to your site, save money creating high-quality content for your visitors and grow your business online using content marketing strategies.
-It’s not only a great course with loads of useful information, it’s also 100% FREE!
+You will receive regular training emails with actionable information and practical tips that will show you how to drive more traffic to your web site, save money creating high-quality content that will add value to your visitors and grow your business online using content marketing.
+It’s not only a great course with loads of useful information, it’s also completely FREE!

-Improving user experience (generally referred to as UX) helps keep visitors coming back and engaging with your site.
-This section will show you ways you can improve your visitor engagement and user experience.
+Improving your site’s user experience (generally referred to as UX) will help you keep visitors coming back and engaging with your site.
+This section will show you different ways to improve your visitor engagement and user experience.

-Using RSS (Really Simple Syndication) feeds can help to improve visitor engagement and user experience in many ways.
+Using RSS feeds can help to improve your visitor engagement and user experience in a number of different ways.

-If you provide useful content, other sites will want to syndicate your content.
+If you provide information that adds value to others, other sites may want to syndicate your content to their visitors.

 Some of the benefits of having other businesses syndicate your content, include: